kylederkacz/lettuce-farmer/README.md

 plugin from Git and extract the contents into a folder in your Packages directory.

-To open your packages directory goto Sublime Text > Preferences > Browse Packages...
+To open your packages directory goto `Preferences > Browse Packages...`

 Platform Support
 ================